SuLab/sulab.org/_members/laura-hughes.md

    youtube:
 ---

 Laura was a Institute Investigator in the lab from December 2017 to August 2023.
+She is currently a Senior Principal Scientist at Genentech.

 {% include section.html %}
 ## Publications